kingli6/webproject3/README.md

 # mvc-react web project

-> dotnet restore //Due to bin and obj folders being ignored
+> dotnet restore // Run "dotnet restore" command due to bin and obj folders being ignored in the repo, so you will have everything required to run the project locally.